mkbrechtel/t/DESIGN.md

 ### activitiy tracker
 - based on timeclock format
 - uses the uuid convention to
+- use i3 socket protocol to automatically guess what i am currently doing

 ### i3/sway support
 - i3blocks status output